sirintra/PMC-PC-training/docs/source/singularity.rst

 Container
 =========
-Container is an instance of an image.
+A container is an instance of an image.
 You can have multiple running containers of the same image.

 Running a Singularity container